HenryFundenberger/CS461-Best-First-Search-Path-Finder/README.md

 # General Information
-- The program to run is Program1.py.
+- To run the program, either using a tool such as VS Code or using your terminal use python to start Program1.py.
 	- Adjacencies.txt and coordinates.txt have to be in the same directory as the file for it to run correctly.
 - There has been a change to coordinates.txt
 	- South Haven has been updated to have the coordinates (37.0497874 -97.4052061) instead of it's original (7.0497874 -97.4052061).